Stadion Plovdiv

 The stadium initially had a capacity of about 30,000 spectators and had lights.
-Near the end of the 1980s a substantial renovation and expansion began, but was never finished due to a lack of funding.
-The stadium's present condition is dire, with no UEFA licence, no lights and only a few games played there (mostly junior teams).
+Near the end of the 1980s, a substantial renovation and expansion project began, but was never finished due to a lack of funding.
+The stadium's present condition is dire, with no UEFA licence, no lights, and only a few games played there (mostly junior teams).
 It is the only stadium in Bulgaria with two-storey stands.
-The biggest events held in the stadium were the 1990 Lepa Brena, 1999 Metallica concert and the Athletic World Championship for Juniors in 1990.
+The biggest events held in the stadium were a 1990 Lepa Brena concert, a 1999 Metallica concert, and the 1990 World Junior Championships in Athletics.